ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/build-a-graalvm-executable/build-the-executable-locally.md

 **********************************************************************************
 ```

 In that scenario, the package owner should evaluate the GraalVM-compatibility with `bal test --graalvm`.
-If the package has sufficient test cases to verify the compatibility, the package can be marked as GraalVM-compatible by adding the following to the Ballerin.toml file.
+If the package has sufficient test cases to verify the compatibility, the package can be marked as GraalVM-compatible by adding the following to the Ballerina.toml file.
 ```toml
 [platform.java17]
 graalvmCompatible = true